-Putting Your Trust In Daycare Teachers Is Not Easy
+Putting Your Trust in Daycare Teachers Is Not Easy

-Supervision Of The Hiring Process of Daycare Teachers
+Supervision of the Hiring Process of Daycare Teachers

 As mentioned above, daycare facilities must check to see whether a particular applicant is a prior offender of any sex crimes, abuse crimes, violent crimes, or any crimes at all.
 They need to check to see if a potential applicant has a history of violent outbursts or prior complaints that would indicate any violence or abuse to a minor.
 It can even involve a history of abuse to animals.
 You want to ensure that each applicant is thoroughly investigated prior to being hired.